 - You may be able to find group Halloween costumes too.

 - Use items you have at home – One year I decided to get crafty and design an original costume from home for my then 2 year old (seen above).

 - I took one of her black shirts & found these camo jeans at a local resale shop for $3.

-- I headed to Michael’s (craft store) & spent less than $5 on camo ribbon (affiliate link) I used for a hair bow, cut pieces of ribbon for the emblems on her shirt, puffy painted around the emblems, and used white puffy paint to “glue” the gems on her shirt to spell out MJR.
-PAYNE ( she was quite difficult at that age so it fit perfectly ).
+- I headed to Michael’s (craft store) & spent less than $5 on camo ribbon (affiliate link) Using a hair bow, and cut pieces of ribbon for the emblems on her shirt it came out cute.
+Puffy painted was used around the emblems, and to “glue” the gems on her shirt.
+It spelled out MJR.
+PAYNE.
+She was quite difficult at that age so it fit perfectly.